 It was commented that there is a related incoming liaison statement to AG5 from ITU-T SG 12.

-This will be further discussed in a joint meeting with AG5 (at 1400 on Tuesday 27 April).Further study was encouraged for the various identified issues.
+This was further discussed in a joint meeting with AG5 (at 1400 on Tuesday 27 April).

+The “reduced reference” quality metric type was also mentioned.

+It was noted that ITU-T SG 12 (Q14) defines video quality metrics, and it recently had sent a liaison letter to AG5.
+However, it was commented that we may be at too early a stage to communicate any conclusions on this matter.

+Further study was encouraged for candidate metrics and the various identified issues.

 JVET-V0063 AHG9: On the scalability dimension information SEI message [Y. Wang, Y.-K. Wang, L. Zhang (Bytedance)]